-Creating a Table with Ninja Tables is as simple as a piece of cake!
+Creating a table with Ninja Tables is simple and fast!

-Let’s look at how to create a table by going through the article –
+Let’s look at how to create a table.

 Add Table #

-- First, go to the WordPress Dashboard → then navigate to Ninja Tables Plugin from the sidebar.
+- First, go to the WordPress Dashboard.
+Then navigate to the Ninja Tables Plugin from the sidebar.

 - Now, Click the Add Table button on your screen’s top right.

-- Fill up the form and then click the Add button to add a new table.
+- Give your table a name first, the description is optional, and then, hit the Add button to add a new table.

 - Clicking on the Add button will send you to the Table Rows tab.